techlgbt/info-site/about.markdown

 This Mastodon instance is for tech workers, academics, students, and others interested in tech who are LGBTQIA+ or Allies.

-We welcome all marginalized identities.
-We are explicitly anti-racist, anti-queerphobic, and anti-transphobic.
-This Mastodon instance is generally for folks who are LGBTQIA+ and Allies with an interest in tech work, academics, or technology in general.
+We welcome and support all marginalized identities and are dedicated to fostering a space free from hate, bigotry, and prejudice.
+We are explicitly anti-racist, anti-queerphobic, and anti-transphobic, with zero tolerance for harassment or discrimination.
+This Mastodon instance is actively moderated with a focus on creating a community that prioritizes the safety and needs of its members.
+Our space is intended for LGBTQIA+ individuals and allies with an interest in tech, academics, and technology.

 ## Customizations
 tech.lgbt uses a modified version of [glitch-soc](https://glitch-soc.github.io/docs/), a fork of Mastodon.